 This profile was produced by the Connecticut State Department of Education in accordance with CT General Statutes 10-220(c) using data and narratives provided by the school district or testing services.
 Profiles and additional education data, including longitudinal data, are available on the internet at www.sde.ct.gov.

-TYPE OF SCHOOL
+TYPE OF SCHOOL STUDENT ENROLLMENT

-School Type: Traditional/Regular School Grade Range: PK- 5
+School Type: Traditional/Regular Education Enrollment on October 1, 2008: 495 School Grade Range: PK- 5 5-Year Enrollment Change: -6.8%